 I grew up with the belief ‘good results make me good’ deeply inplanted in my psyche.
 As a rebellious teenager, I broke rules under one condition — nobody can fault my academic performance.

-After 3 years of living independently in Australia, I was taken aback by my mum’s less than enthusiastic reaction when I told her that I quit my first job in PwC Malaysia.
+After 3 years of living independently in Australia to pursue a bachelor degree, I was taken aback by my mum’s less-than-enthusiastic reaction when I told her that I quit my first job in PwC Malaysia.
 Later on, I was even more surprised to find out that most of my peers would ask for their parents’ permission before making a major career change.

 I learned to appreciate my parents’ wisdom after starting a business and getting to know the real world at the front line.
 In the process of overcoming a mental health breakdown, my parents hold space for me to start a new life from a blank canvas.

 It takes heartache and bruises to learn to respect and love my parents despite our differences — we are all making the best out of life in the time we live in.

 Brene Brown’s research on parenting